Skip to main content

 What can I do before my ALJ hearing?

 It can take several months for SSA to schedule an ALJ hearing.
-During this time, you should continue to attend all of your regular appointments.
+During this time, you should continue to attend all your regular appointments.
 Continue to follow the prescribed treatment from your doctor and other healthcare providers.
 Let your SOAR caseworker or other representative know about any new appointments or medication.

 Hearing Format Election Statement